artefactual-labs/enduro/hack/s3put/README.md

 # s3put

-`s3put` is a small test helper used by the Dagger object-storage smoke tests to upload one file to an S3-compatible endpoint.
+`s3put` is a small test helper used by the Dagger object-storage smoke tests to upload files to an S3-compatible endpoint.

 The helper exists so the smoke tests can exercise the same object-upload path against MinIO and SeaweedFS without depending on a provider-specific CLI such as